 Section 4.1.
-If the school has actual knowledge of sexual harassment the school must respond promptly in a manner that is not deliberately indifferent.
+If Momentum Academy has actual knowledge of sexual harassment the school must respond promptly in a manner that is not deliberately indifferent.

 Section 4.2.
-The school's response must treat complainants and respondents equitably by offering supportive measures to a complainant, and by following the grievance process as defined in Section 5 before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.
+Momentum Academy's response must treat complainants and respondents equitably by offering supportive measures to a complainant, and by following the grievance process as defined in Section 5 before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.